nrosenstein-c4d/c4d-plugin-installer/README.md

     ]
   }
 ```

-The `"filelist"` is the file that will be created after all files
-have been copied.
-This file lists up all files and directories that have been
-created by the installer.
-Directories are listed at the end of the file in the
-order they can be removed from the bottom up.

 For testing purposes, you may choose a number in seconds for `"slowdown"`.
 This is the time that will be waited after each update to the installation